-The good and bad news about Friday's weather forecast at Bristol | FOX Sports
+Update: Early good news followed by bad weather news at Bristol | FOX Sports

-BRISTOL, Tenn. — There is good news and bad news regarding the weather today at Bristol Motor Speedway.
+BRISTOL, Tenn. — There was early good news followed by bad news regarding the weather today at Bristol Motor Speedway.

 As of 9:30 a.m.
 ET, the sun was shining through a partly cloudy sky, with temperatures approaching a pleasant 70 degrees.
-That’s the good news.
+That was the early good news.

-The bad news is that the weather forecast for the day is gloomy, with isolated thunderstorms expected to start popping up around the .526-mile short track as early as 11 a.m., when weather.com says there will be a 30-percent chance of rain.
+The bad news is that now the rain has arrived and the weather forecast for remainder of the day is gloomy, with isolated thunderstorms expected to pop up throughout the afternoon and into the evening.
+And by 11:30 a.m.
+ET, the rain had started — putting all on-track activities on indefinite delay.

-From there, it only gets more dicey.
+And for the rest of the day, it only gets more dicey.

 The chance of rain increases to 55 percent by 1 p.m., 70 percent by 2 p.m. and 80 percent by 4 p.m., which is only 30 minutes prior to the scheduled beginning of Monster Energy NASCAR Cup Series qualifying (live on FS1).

-Note: Update: Early good news followed by bad weather news at Bristol